An-AngryBear/Down2Game/README.md

 - To run the project, run ```npm start``` on the command line and use whatever port you specify in your .env on localhost

+## Upcoming features

+- filter system
+- display that shows users what time a match typically plays (based on timezone)
+- save users as favorites